 How tax-loss harvesting works

-Let's say your portfolio consists of $50,000 invested in ETF X. Then, in a down year, the value of that holding decreases to $45,000.
+Let’s say your Automated Investor portfolio consists of $50,000 invested in ETF X. Then, in a year where the market declines, the value of that holding decreases to $45,000.

 Now, because you have a $5,000 capital loss from the sale of ETF X, at tax time, you can apply this loss against capital gains elsewhere in your portfolio, thereby reducing the amount of capital gains tax owed.
 In a year when your capital losses outweigh gains, the IRS allows you to apply up to $3,000 in losses against your other income, and to carry over the remaining losses to offset income in future years.